Foiwe

-Foiwe Info Global Solutions Pvt Ltd is an Indian multinational information technology company that provides business consulting, information technology and outsourcing services.
-The company is founded in Bangalore and also headquartered in Bangalore, India with operations in two countries.
+Foiwe Info Global Solutions Pvt Ltd is an Indian multinational information technology company that provides Content Moderation, Trust and Safety, business process outsourcing, business consulting, information technology and outsourcing services.
+The company is founded in Bangalore and also headquartered in Bangalore, India with operations in Singapore and Ireland.
 The company began in 2010 as a Limited Liability Partnership company and was converted to a Private Limited company in 2019.
-The company is registered with Ministry of Corporate Affairs, India.
+The company is registered with the Ministry of Corporate Affairs, India.